hugo-toha/guides/content/posts/update-v3-to-v4/index.md

 Make sure you have installed all the required tools.

-### 3. Initialize Hugo Module
+### 4. Initialize Hugo Module

 Toha V4 now uses [Hugo Module](https://gohugo.io/hugo-modules/) to manage the theme.
-To get started, we need to initialize the module.
+To get going, we need to initialize the module.

 ```bash
 hugo mod init github.com/<your username>/<your repo name>